bhavesh-kalluru/Lyra-AI-Assistant/README.md

-# Lyra-AI-Assistant
+# Lyra AI Assistant
 Your personal AI assistant for macOS built using Python, OpenAI GPT, and Tkinter.

-# Lyra AI Assistant

 Lyra is a smart personal AI assistant for macOS that can open applications, play YouTube videos, search Amazon products, and interact via natural language commands using OpenAI’s GPT API.